Marriott International books JeffreyGroup as Latin America AOR

 Visit Florida named JeffreyGroup as its AOR focused on PR efforts in Latin America in November.
 Other JeffreyGroup clients include Airbus, American Airlines, Johnson & Johnson, and Sony.
 The firm has 120 staffers across seven wholly owned offices in New York, Miami, Mexico City, Brasília, São Paulo, Rio de Janeiro, and Buenos Aires.

-Representatives from Marriott and JeffreyGroup could not be immediately reached for additional comment.
+Representatives from Marriott could not be immediately reached for additional comment.

-Note: This story was updated on January 18 with comment from Burlingame.